 - In addition to the 90 days unemployment allowed on OPT, students approved for the 24-month extension receive an additional 60 days of unemployment.
 You may not exceed 150 days of unemployment during the total OPT period.

-- Click here for a chart explaining specific actions required of students, employers, and DSOs
+- Click here (PDF) for a chart explaining specific actions required of students, employers, and DSOs